Cybercrime Escalation: How Municipal Governments Can Combat Rising Threats

 Most Canadian municipalities run systems installed 10-15 years ago.
 These legacy platforms have no security patches available; vendors discontinued support years ago.
 SCADA and industrial control systems managing water treatment exemplify this risk: they were designed for reliability, not security, and often lack encryption or authentication mechanisms.

-Take water infrastructure: a SCADA system managing treatment chemicals cannot be taken offline for updates.
+Take water infrastructure: a SCADA system managing treatment chemicals can’t be taken offline for updates.
 Cities must choose between security and operational continuity.
 Attackers know this.
 In 2021, a water treatment facility in Ontario reported an attempted breach of its chlorine injection system.
 The attacker didn’t demand ransom — they sought to alter chemical dosing to contaminate the water supply.

 Managed cybersecurity providers specializing in municipal infrastructure understand these constraints.
 They implement air-gapped monitoring, network segmentation separating SCADA from corporate IT, and vulnerability assessment protocols that don’t disrupt operations.
 CIS Controls v8.1 includes specific guidance for operational technology (OT) environments that municipalities should adopt immediately.